Striveworks/LIteCOW/icow_model_import/README.md

 # ICOW Model Import

-## How to use to serialize a Pytorch model for use with ICOW
+## How to serialize a Pytorch model for use with ICOW

+This guide assumes you already have an S3 bucket setup (AWS, Minio, etc.) with versioning enabled.
+For developmental purposes you can copy/change our docker-compose configuration to allow for quick local deployment.

 1. Install `icow_model_import`